pydio/pydio9-beta-docs/docs/indepth/idm.rst

 Triggering a directory synchronization ......................................

-After adding an external connector to Pydio, the external user still cannot login.
-You should execute a command in Pydio to import users form external source to Pydio.
-Depending on the number of users you have in ldap, the command make take several minutes to finish.
+After adding an external connector to Pydio, external users still cannot login.
+You must execute a command to import the users form the external source to Pydio.
+Depending on the number of users you have in ldap, the command may take several minutes to finish.

 To trigger this command in the Pydio Scheduler, use the client binary delivered with the installation.
 It will add a job in the scheduler, that will start right away.
 The job owner is hardcoded as "admin", so if you have a local user named "admin" who is logged in, you should see the progress appear in the frontend.